redis/redis-doc/topics/twitter-clone.md

 Atomic operations
 ---

 So far it should be pretty simple, but there is something special about INCR.
-Think about this, why to provide such an operation if we can do it ourself with a bit of code?
+Think about this, why to provide such an operation if we can do it ourselves with a bit of code?
 After all it is as simple as:

     x = GET foo
     x = x + 1